nvankesteren/CodeKatas/WordWrap.md

 Like a word processor, break the line by replacing the last space in a line with a newline.

+If a single word does not fit an entire line, split the word itself.

 ## Extra

 Add hyphenation.
 Create a hardcoded list with known words with syllables, for example: